Link Prediction with Untrained Message Passing Layers: Related Work

-Link prediction is widely studied problem with a multitude of methods.
-Our method is related to a both GNN based methods where the prevalent approach is the use of Variational Graph Autoencoders (V-GAE) \cite{kipf2016variational} and more traditional methods that are rely on path and random walk based measures for link prediction \cite{kumar2020link}.
-Indeed, one of our main results is to establish a link between GNN based approaches and traditional path based measures.
-Some more recent methods such as SEAL \cite{zhang2018link} and WalkPool \cite{pan2021neural} rely on extracting local subgraphs around target links and frame link prediction as a graph classification problem.
-Although subgraph extraction based methods can out perform GNN based methods in link prediction tasks the subgraph extraction process can be very resource intensive for large networks negatively affecting the scalability of these methods.
-NBFNet \cite{zhu2021neural} is another state-of-the-art method that is motivated by the Bellman-Ford algorithm.
-NBFNet is based on learning representations of paths between target nodes and aggregation functions for these representations.
-While NBFNet scales more favorably compared to subgraph extraction based methods it still needs to compute representations for large numbers of paths to predict links and hence has worse scaling behavior compared to purely GNN based link prediction methods \cite{zhu2021neural}.
+Link prediction is widely studied problem with a multitude of available methods.
+UTMP layers are related to a both GNN based methods such as Variational Graph Autoencoders (V-GAE) \citep{kipf2016variational} and more traditional methods that are rely on path and random walk based measures for link prediction \citep{kumar2020link}.
+On the other hand state of the art methods such as SEAL \citep{zhang2018link}, NBFnet \citep{zhu2021neural}, BUDDY \citep{chamberlain2022graph}, Neo-GNN \citep{yun2021neo} and NCNC \citep{wang2023neural} in general rely on combining GNNs and structural features.
+Some methods such as SEAL \citep{zhang2018link} and WalkPool \citep{pan2021neural} are based on extracting and performing MP on local subgraphs around target links effectively framing link prediction as a graph classification problem.
+Although subgraph extraction based methods can out perform purely GNN based methods in link prediction tasks the subgraph extraction process can be resource intensive for large networks negatively affecting the scalability of these methods.
+NBFnet \citep{zhu2021neural} is another state-of-the-art method that is motivated by the Bellman-Ford algorithm.
+NBFnet is based on learning representations of paths between target nodes and aggregation functions for these representations.
+While NBFnet scales more favorably compared to subgraph extraction based methods it still needs to compute representations for large numbers of paths to predict links and hence has worse scaling behavior compared to purely GNN based link prediction methods \citep{zhu2021neural}.
+Neo-GNN \citep{yun2021neo} and BUDDY \citep{chamberlain2022graph} circumvent these difficulties by using pairwise similarity measures between higher order neighbourhoods of nodes, which are then used together with GNN based node features for LP.
+Notably BUDDY includes a feature propagation step that can be seen as a special case of UTMP (see UTSAGE in Section \ref{section: Untrained MPNN Architectures}).
+In \cite{wang2023neural} the authors propose a GNN based approach that in addition to using node level features also aggregates features of common neighbours for link prediction and further propose Neural Common Neighbour Completion (NCNC) to counteract the negative effects of graph incompleteness on LP performance.

+As detailed above GNNs are widely employed as sub-components in LP methods.
+Hence rather than proposing a new method for link prediction we consider the advantages of using untrained MP layers over their trained counterparts in existing LP methods.
+Moreover, our theoretical results establish a link between MP based approaches and structural features by showing that features resulting from UTMP implicitly encode neighbourhood information that underlies many widely used common neighbour and path based structural features used in LP.